ClearingHouse/ClearingHouse/README.md

-All orders are *limit orders*: an asking price is specified in the ratio of how much of one would like to get and give; an order is matched to the open order with the worst price below the limit, and the order match is made at *that* price.
-That is, if there is one open order to sell at .11 XCP/ASST, another at .12 XCP/ASST, and another at .145 XCP/BTC, then a new order to buy at .14 XCP/ASST will be matched to the second sell order, and the XCP and BTC will be traded at a price of .12 XCP/ASST.
+All orders are *limit orders*: an asking price is specified in the ratio of how much of one would like to get and give; an order is matched to the open order with the best price below the limit, and the order match is made at *that* price.
+That is, if there is one open order to sell at .11 XCP/ASST, another at .12 XCP/ASST, and another at .145 XCP/BTC, then a new order to buy at .14 XCP/ASST will be matched to the first sell order first, and the XCP and BTC will be traded at a price of .11 XCP/ASST, and then if any are left, they’ll be sold at .12 XCP/ASST.

 All orders allow for partial execution; there are no all‐or‐none orders.
 If, in the previous example, the party buying the bitcoins wanted to buy more than the